openforis/sepal-doc/docs/source/team/contribute.rst

 Contribute
 ==========

-We are always happy to receive feedback on SEPAL documentation from users, partners, and colleagues.
+The SEPAL team values user feedback and contributions to SEPAL documentation.

 Before contributing, please review the SEPAL `Code of conduct <https://github.com/openforis/sepal-doc/blob/master/CODE_OF_CONDUCT.md>`_.

-Then, communicate your proposed contributions to the SEPAL team by:
+Then, communicate feedback or proposed contributions via:

--    `asking the community <https://groups.google.com/g/sepal-users>`_ or
+-    `the SEPAL Google Group community <https://groups.google.com/g/sepal-users>`_; or
--    `reporting an issue on Github <https://github.com/openforis/sepal/issues>`_.
+-    `the SEPAL GitHub Issue Tracker <https://github.com/openforis/sepal/issues>`_.

 Introduction
 ------------

 The :code:`sepal-doc` repository has a fixed structure that needs to be respected to follow Sphinx builder requirements.

 All modifications should be made in the folder, :code:`sepal-doc/docs/source/`.

 Images associated with a page should be stored in the corresponding folder, :code:`sepal-doc/docs/source/_images/`.

 If files are misplaced, their build into .html pages cannot be guaranteed.

-Please carefully review the following instructions before contributing to SEPAL documentation.
+**Please carefully review the following instructions before contributing to SEPAL documentation.**

 Tools
 ^^^^^

-The :code:`sepal-doc` repository creates and organizes .rst files by leveraging the Python `Sphinx <https://www.sphinx-doc.org/en/master/>`_ library to create the build, and the `ReadTheDoc <https://readthedocs.org>`_ website to distribute the build.
+The :code:`sepal-doc` repository creates and organizes .rst files by leveraging:

+-    the Python `Sphinx <https://www.sphinx-doc.org/en/master/>`_ library to create the build; and
+-    the `ReadTheDoc <https://readthedocs.org>`_ website to distribute the build.

 .. attention::

-    To work on this project you will need the following:
+    To contribute to SEPAL documentation, you will need:

-    - basic knowledge of any lightweight markup language (e.g. markdown, latex, etc.), which will help you understand .rst files;
+    - basic knowledge of any lightweight markup language (e.g. markdown, latex), which will help you understand .rst files;
     - the `Sphinx directives documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_;
     - a GitHub account; and
     - a basic understanding of terminal commands.